 NOTE: Many people are surprised that these pumpkins are not actually cut open and planted into.
 Because of this, they have a much longer life span!

-Working from the center of your pumpkin, start laying out the arrangement of your succulent cuttings.
-Once you have your design, simply apply a small amount of craft glue to the stems of the succulents and place them into the moss bed.
+Working from the center of your pumpkin, start laying out the succulent cuttings.
+Once you have your design, apply a small amount of craft glue to the stems and place them into the moss bed.
 If your cuttings are having a hard time staying put, try wiggling the stem into the moss as far as you can.
-Hold cutting in place for a few seconds to allow the glue to set.
+Hold succulents in place for a few seconds to allow the glue to set.

-Begin with larger rosettes towards the center of the arrangement and add trailing, longer cuttings around the edges.
+Tip: Begin with larger rosettes towards the center of the arrangement and add trailing, longer cuttings around the edges.
+It’s best to get the bigger features set first and then tuck smaller pieces in between.
 Remember to allow at least one inch of stem to work with for each cutting.
-Work on getting the bigger features set first and then fill in with smaller accents tucked in between.
-Place your finished arrangement in a dry spot overnight to make sure the gel glue sets well.

 How to Care for Your Succulent Pumpkin

-It’s simple!
-Make sure your succulent pumpkin receives lots of light and spray the moss with water once a week.
-Feel free to let your arrangement take a vacation for the weekend to any spot in the house you’d like to adorn, but make sure it returns to its ideal living conditions for most of its life.
-With proper care, these beautiful, festive pumpkins can last 6 to 8 weeks and serve as Halloween and Thanksgiving decor.
+With proper care, these beautiful, festive pumpkins can last 6 to 8 weeks and serve as Halloween and Thanksgiving décor.
 And just like that, without ever actually cutting into a pumpkin, it will look like you have planted one full of sedums—MAGIC!